Vyral/base-template/_posts/2019-03-01-follow-these-3-cost-effective-tips-to-maximize-your-home-sale-this-spring.md

 <br>We expect to be in a definite seller’s market this year, so I caution you not to put a lot of money into preparing your home for sale; you’ll run the risk of overspending, without much promise for a return.&nbsp;

 Before you spend more than a few hundred dollars getting your home ready for the spring market, we encourage you to reach out and give us a call.
-We’ll fill you in on the dos and don’ts and walk you through the process so you don’t leave money on the table. &nbsp;
+We’ll fill you in on the do's and don’ts and walk you through the process so you don’t leave money on the table. &nbsp;

 As always, we’re never too busy for a referral of a friend or family member of yours, and we look forward to seeing you at the closing table!